Standpoint feminism: Black feminism

 Black feminist standpoint theory aims to bring awareness to these marginalized groups and offer ways to improve their position in society.

 Though similar in some ways, black feminist standpoint theory has many differences compared to the original theories of Dorothy Smith and Nancy Hartsock about standpoint theory.
 Black feminist standpoint argues that the knowledge gained about an individual or other groups in society is gained from multiple factors related to their historical position in society.
 Black women offer an alternative position that reveals a representation of others from a different perspective.
 Feminist standpoint theory aims to acknowledge the diversity of women by welcoming the views of other oppressed groups of women.

 Unlike those in the privileged social groups, black women have access to knowledge about everyone from the most oppressed to the most privileged.
 This is due to the fact that certain realities of oppression are invisible to those who are in the dominant groups because they do not experience this oppression in the same way as the oppressed group.
 The privileged group may be totally unaware of how their actions may affect the subordinate group.
-Black women, on the other hand, have a better perspective (o different standpoint) from direct experience and can offer suggestions to help other marginalized groups of our society.
+Black women, on the other hand, have a better perspective (a different standpoint) from direct experience and can offer suggestions to help other marginalized groups of our society.
 This standpoint of black women can also be seen as a "bifurcated consciousness", which is the ability to see things both from the perspective of the dominant and from the perspective of the oppressed and, therefore, to see both perspectives.

 Not all women, however, have exactly the same experiences.
 Because of this, there is no singular standpoint of all women.
 This led to the development of black feminist epistemology.
 Patricia Hill Collins first introduced the idea of black feminist epistemology saying that it derives from the personal experience of black women dealing with both racism and sexism.
 She uses this epistemology to empower black women to hold their own control.
 She describes them as "outsiders within".
 By this she means that black women have experienced enough from the inside to understand where they lie socially while also having enough distance from the dominant groups to offer a critique.